 Other Getaround rules: Personal use, no smoking, and more

 Getaround rentals are for personal use only.
 That means that you can’t use them for ridesharing apps or delivery apps unless otherwise specified by Getaround.
-Getaround has launched rideshare rentals in San Francisco, but no other cities currently offer that service.
+Getaround has launched rideshare rentals in some select cities.

-You can use Getaround for Uber – In select cities
+Getaround offers rentals for Uber drivers – In select cities

 How does insurance work with Getaround?